“The intention behind why a trade mark is filed is important in determining whether the application is valid.”- Barry

 Direct trade marks vs. Madrid Protocol international trade mark application

-There are some circumstances where filing a trade mark application directly in countries of interest may be a better option than filing a Madrid Protocol international trade mark application so it is important to obtain the advice of a trade marks attorney prior to seeking international trade mark protection.
+There are some circumstances where filing a trade mark application directly in countries of interest may be a better option than filing a Madrid Protocol international trade mark application.
+Therefore, it is important to obtain the advice of a trade mark attorney prior to seeking international trade mark protection.

 About to file an international trade mark application?

 If you would like advice on how to protect your brand whether in Australia or internationally, please send us a message.